Tuesday, 17 August 2021

 SC Werden-Heidhausen

-The merger in 1995 saw the new club move into Werden’s former home, Sportpark Löwental, which was given a new look with an artificial pitch and new facilities off it, with the clubhouse modernised.
+The merger in 1995 saw the new club move into Werden’s former home, Sportpark Löwental, which was given a new look with an artificial pitch and new facilities around it, with the clubhouse modernised.

-Werden-Heidhausen finished runners-up of Gruppe 3 in 2008-09 prior to ending third twelve months later.
+A runner-up spot in 1.
+Kreisliga was achieved in 2003-04 before the title was lifted in 2004-05, along with promotion to Gruppe 4 of the Bezirksliga, where the team consolidated in fifth place.
+Werden-Heidhausen finished runners-up of Gruppe 3 in 2008-09 before ending third twelve months later.
 The good finishes continued with fourth place in 2011-12 and fifth the following two campaigns.

 My visit